desantischris/openshift-quarkus-creation-guide/yaml_image_demo/README.md

 3. After a few minutes, click the **Route** link in the app properties window.
     - View the Nginx web server welcome page
-    - Note: clicking the link too early will generate an error.
+    - Note: clicking the link too early may generate an error as the backend pods were not yet running and the service endpoints may not exist.
+The page may cache and not load even when the pods are online and service endpoints exist.
+A hard refresh may clear the issue.
+The command ```curl http://nginx-yaml-service:8080/``` can be run inside the pod terminal to determine if the Nginx route is available.

 ![3.
 Nginx Start](1-yaml-upload-demo-3.png)